-Do you ever visit a website and wonder how it got all of those “widgets” to work?
+Do you ever visit a website and wonder how it got all of those widgets to work?
 The booking form, the calendar, or even the weather display?
-Many people assume that these kinds of bells and whistles require a web developer to put in place.
-But these days it’s usually as simple as copying and pasting some text.
-Taking advantage of these tools can engage your visitors, offer valuable insights, and make a simple site much more functional.
+You might assume that these kinds of bells and whistles require a web developer to install.
+But these days it’s usually as simple as copying and pasting some text into your website.
+Taking advantage of these tools can engage your visitors and make a simple website much more functional.

 Applications that are embedded into the body of websites are called widgets.
-Widgets come in many forms: clocks, currency converters, video players, contact forms, slideshows, search fields, etc. A widget adds functionality to your site by outsourcing the development of the application to a coder, instead of every site owner having to program it themselves.
-Many widgets are free or work on a freemium model.
+Widgets come in many forms: clocks, translators, Instagram feeds, video players, contact forms, slideshows, search bars, etc. A widget adds functionality to your site by outsourcing the development of the application to a coder, instead of every site owner having to program it themselves.
+Some of the best widgets are free or work on a freemium model.

 When we talk about these kinds of website tools, we usually talk about both widgets and plugins.
 Knowing which one is which isn’t as important as knowing that you can pretty easily put them to use on your site.
 In this post I’ll go over some of my favorites and hopefully convince you to give them a try.

-Anyone can install a widget for their website—really!
+How to install a widget for your website

-Each tool differs slightly, but typically after customizing your widget on the widget-maker’s website, you will be provided with some HTML code and directions for where to put it on your site.
+Each tool differs slightly, but typically after customizing your widget on the widget-maker’s website, they will provide you with some HTML code and directions for where to put it on your site.
 A block of code might seem intimidating at first, but you’ll quickly realize that a simple copy and paste is all that’s necessary because the widget-builders have already done the hard work for you.